dji-sdk/Onboard-SDK/README.md

 The DJI Onboard SDK allows you to connect your own Onboard Computer to a [supported](https://developer.dji.com/onboard-sdk/documentation/introduction/osdk-hardware-introduction.html#supported-products) DJI vehicle or flight controller using a serial port (TTL UART).
 For full documentation, please visit the [DJI Developer Site](https://developer.dji.com/onboard-sdk/documentation/).
 Documentation regarding the code can be found in the [OSDK API Reference](https://developer.dji.com/onboard-api-reference/index.html) section of the developer website.

 ## Latest Release
-OSDK 3.4.1 was released on 06 Dec 2017.
-This is a bugfix release fixing build issues for STM32, Qt, and resolving issues #212 and #221.
+OSDK 3.4.2 was released on 13 Dec 2017.
+Along with OSDK 3.4.1, this is a bugfix release fixing build issues for STM32, Qt, and resolving issues #212 and #221.
 Additionally, MIT license verbiage has been added to the open source components of OSDK.
 Links to DJI EULA have been added for headers accompanying closed-source binaries.

 ## Last Major Release